levelshealth/react-native-help-scout/README.md

 [![npm version](https://img.shields.io/npm/v/react-native-help-scout.svg)](https://www.npmjs.com/package/react-native-help-scout)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-Help Scout's Beacon for React Native.
+Help Scout's Beacon for React Native built exclusively for **React Native New Architecture** (TurboModules).

+> ⚠️ **Version 1.0.0+ ONLY supports React Native's New Architecture**.
+This library does not support the old bridge architecture.
+If you need old bridge support, this library is not compatible with your project.

 ## Installation